Toloka/docs/en/guide/concepts/dynamic-overlap.md

 It ensures that the probability of an error is distributed evenly among the remaining estimates.

-We take all Tolokers' task responses and, for example, option $z[x]$ and calculate the probability that Tolokers will select this task response, provided that the correct task response is $z[x] estimate,$:
+We take all Tolokers' responses and, for example, option $z[x]$ and calculate the probability that Tolokers will select this task response, provided that the correct task response is $z[x] estimate,$:

 ```javascript
 func z_prob(x int) : float {